Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 kubectl exec -it secret-pod -- /bin/sh

-5. Check the expected Secret key is showing.
+5. Check that the expected Secret key is showing.

 ls /var/app